-Timothy Westmoreland holds a joint appointment at Georgetown University (2001-present), as a visiting professor of law and a research professor of public policy, teaching about legislation and statutory interpretation, health law, and budget policy.
+Timothy Westmoreland is a Professor from Practice at Georgetown University Law Center (2001-present), teaching about legislation and statutory interpretation, health law, and budget policy.
 He is also a Senior Scholar at the O’Neill Institute.
 From 2002-2005, Westmoreland was awarded the Robert Wood Johnson Foundation’s Investigator Award in Health Policy Research, and in 2002, he received the American Foundation for AIDS Research Award of Courage.

 Prior to his appointment at Georgetown, Westmoreland was the Director of the Medicaid program at the Health Care Finance Administration, in President Clinton’s Department of Health and Human Services.
 In his last year of service, Westmoreland received the Secretary’s Award for Distinguished Service.